pradyotprksh/pradyotprksh/README.md

 A common developer in this emerging tech world.
 Likes learning new technology.

 - 🇮🇳
-- Currently working on Flutter
+- Currently working on Kotlin Multiplatform
-- Have experience in Flutter, Dart, Android and Kotlin
+- Have experience in Kotlin Multiplatform, Flutter, Dart, Android and Kotlin
-- Can work on Flutter, Android (XML and Jetpack Compose), iOS and Python
+- Can work on Flutter, Android (XML and Jetpack Compose), iOS, Kotlin Multiplatform and Python

 ## 🌐 Socials